-All Law Library branch locatons are now open to the public and following social distancing guidelines in order to help prevent the spread of COVID-19.
+All Law Library branch locations are now open to the public and following social distancing guidelines in order to help prevent the spread of COVID-19.
 The Law Library Main Branch, located in Daley Center, is currently open from 8 am - 4 pm.
 Current COVID-19 guidelines include, but are not limited to; all patrons must undergo screening prior to entering the Daley Center and face coverings are required to be worn over the nose and mouth at all times and a 2 hour per person, per day limit on all library usage.
 If you need legal research assistance, reference librarians are still available to serve you.
-Please e-mail your inquiry to firstname.lastname@example.org or call 312.603.5423 and leave a message for the reference department.
+Please e-mail your inquiry to email@example.com or call 312.603.5423 and leave a message for the reference department.